rwblokzijl/Msc-thesis-EuroToken/thesis.md

 acceptance to the sender.
 This preserves the transaction privacy of the both the sender and the receiver, revealing only the relevant transaction.
-We do have the option to vary the checkpoint frequency, and we explore the trade-offs of various frequencies later.
+We do have the option to vary the checkpoint frequency, and we explore the trade-offs of various frequencies later in the evaluation.

 # Evaluation

 In this chapter we will evaluate our solution to the problems as explored in the problem description.
-We first describe two field trails that showed the proof-of-concept in action.
+We first describe two field trials that showed the proof-of-concept in action.
 This demonstrates how EuroToken is able to perform the basic functions of money and allows for offline transfers.
 We then describe some structured experiments that measure the scalability of the network and